With April sunshine and showers, let’s hope we see lots of rainbows this month!

 Plant shallots, plant second early potatoes, and maincrop potato varieties.

 Plant new aquatic plants – use special aquatic compost, which is low in nutrients and top dress with gravel.

-Outside: sow beetroot, broccoli, summer cabbage, carrots, cauliflower, endive, kale, kohlrabi, lettuce, peas, mangetout, parsnip – intercrop with radish, salsify, scorzonera, spinach, swede and turnip.
+Outside: sow beetroot, broccoli, summer cabbages, carrots, cauliflower, endive, kale, kohlrabi, lettuce, peas, mangetout, parsnips – intercrop with radish, salsify, scorzonera, spinach, swede and turnips.
 You can still sow broad beans, an ideal variety to sow now would be ‘Witkiem Manita’ – it’s a quick growing, heavy cropping variety.

 It’s worth growing tomatoes that have some blight resistance, ‘Legend’, ‘Ferline’, ‘Losetto’, Tomatillo de Jalapo, and Solanum Sponteneum all have varying degrees of blight resistance, at the very least you will be able to delay the onset of blight by growing these varieties.

 Why not plan a trip to Winkworth Arboretum, or the Royal Botanic Gardens at Kew?
 Enjoy the magnificent carpet of bluebells and make the most of this beautiful time of year.